OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 - If it the output is a **file** with extension all the translated layers in the origin dataset will be created with the specified name.
   Use this option only when you know that there is only one layer with one feature type in the origin dataset.

-When translating from a MiraMon format, the MiraMon driver input needs a file with one of the described extensions: *.pnt*, *.arc* or *.pol*.
+When translating from a MiraMon format, the MiraMon vector driver input needs a file with one of the described extensions: *.pnt*, *.arc* or *.pol*.
 The extension *.nod* is not valid for translation.

 The attributes of the MiraMon feature are stored in an associated *.dbf*.